 Probing the flow of spins

 At ALS Beamline 4.0.2 and Diamond Light Source Beamline I10, the researchers conducted x-ray ferromagnetic resonance (XFMR) experiments using x-ray magnetic circular dichroism (XMCD) and also x-ray magnetic linear dichroism (XMLD) to explore the dynamic and static magnetic properties of the source/AFM/receiver trilayer system.
 By using element-specific and time-resolved XFMR (where polarized x-ray pulses probe the magnetization after increasing delays), the spin precession could be measured separately for the source and receiver layers.
-This unique experimental technique allowed both the amplitude and phase of the ac spin current propagating through NiO layer to be quantified.
+This unique experimental technique allowed both the amplitude and phase of the ac spin current propagating through the NiO layer to be quantified.

 The data demonstrated that, not only is the spin current transmitted coherently, but at a particular NiO thickness (2 nm), the magnitude of the ac spin current was amplified to nearly twice the value it had without the AFM spacer layer.
 The results are in agreement with a theoretical model based on the excitation of evanescent spin waves: exponentially decaying waves that can “tunnel” through a material boundary.
 Specifically, the underlying mechanism involves the excitation of two linearly polarized spin waves in the AFM.
 This enables the transfer of angular momentum between the AFM crystal lattice and the spins, which can lead to amplification of the spin current at certain AFM layer thicknesses.
 The experimental realization of the amplification of a coherent spin current at the nanoscale and at room temperature advances the use of antiferromagnets toward realistic applications in information processing.